Drinking wine is a favoured past time of mine, and when travelling with kids an absolute necessity, lol.

 Skyscanner is a comparison website that searches millions of flights.
 Once you find your best deal, book directly through the airline (no extra fees).

 Margaret River is an easy four hour drive from Perth.
 Click here to find the best rental car deals in Perth from our partner, RentalCars.com.

 Pin for later:

-Do you have any tips for things to do in Margaret River with, or without, kids?
+Do you have any tips for things to do in Margaret River with kids?